 As Christians we know that man is prone to all sorts of evil, but we often forget that man is also prone to all sorts of stupidity.
 Much damage is done by well meaning people who embrace a bad cause – they aren’t trying to do evil, just the opposite in fact, but evil is done because these “good” people are acting out of their ignorance.

 Christian youth might be even more inclined to this, since they know that “the love of money is the root of all kinds of evil” (1 Tim.
 6:10).
-That seems to leave them prone to a specific type of economic error – they are often deeply suspicious of the rich, and the rich First World countries, convinced that when a rich country trades with a poor country, if the rich get a good deal, it must have been at the expense of the poor.
+That seems to leave them prone to a specific type of economic error – some are deeply suspicious of the rich and their own rich First World countries, convinced that when a rich country trades with a poor country, if the rich get a good deal, it must have been at the expense of the poor.
 This in turn leaves them leery of free trade.

 Create wealth via trade?
 How can that be done?
 Let me demonstrate by way of a couple of illustrations.